whiprandolph/bestseller/Part 3 - The Deepest Revolution/15 - Welcome Everyone's Gifts.md

 Many stories show the profoundly beautiful way of life that exists when brave men inspire women's trust, and trusting women intentionally inspire men's bravery.

 Wikis was a boy of five or six years old when his Cheyenne village was attacked.
 He remembered seeing the men instantly jump on their horses and ride towards the danger while the women gathered the children.
-He said, "My mother rushed out and caught me by the hand... and then she stopped and in a shrill, sweet voice began to sing; and other women that were running about stopped too, and began to sing songs to encourage their husbands and brothers and sons to fight bravely; for enemies were attacking the camp."
+He said, "My mother rushed out and caught me by the hand... and then she stopped and in a shrill, sweet voice began to sing; and other women that were running about stopped too, and began to sing songs to encourage their husbands and brothers and sons to fight bravely; for enemies were attacking the camp."[xxx-when buffalo ran|attack on the camp]

 The warriors were heavily outnumbered, and so they repeatedly engaged the enemy and retreated to avoid being overwhelmed.
 Wikis said, "there were many of these strangers, while our people were only a few.
 But still my people kept stopping and turning and fighting.
 Now the noise was louder.
 The women sang their strong heart songs more shrilly, and I could hear more plainly the whoops of men..."
 Wikis' mother then ran away with the children across a river.
 Help came from a larger nearby village and pushed the attackers away.
-Several warriors died that night protecting their people.[xxx-when buffalo ran|attack on the camp]
+Several warriors died that night protecting their people.

 Women's beauty and trust can be deeply inspirational to men who have trained to bravely give their love in service to their people.
 Black Elk described how the Lakota women would cheer on their men both during preparation and during battle.
 In the Battle of Little Bighorn in 1876, Black Elk described an attack by the American military led by lieutenant colonel George Armstrong Custer.
 As the attackers approached, they kicked up a huge dust cloud.
 Women and children ran into their village while the warriors ran out.
 Warriors shouted war cries and Black Elk described how he once ran to a group of women: "When I got to the women on the hill they were all singing and making the tremolo to cheer the men fighting across the river."[xxx-black elk speaks|the rubbing out of long hair]